us-amlr/tamatoamlr/README.md

 ## Shiny app

-To run the amlrPinnipeds Shiny app locally, install amlrPinnipeds as described above and then run the following code in your RStudio console:
+To run the amlrPinnipeds Shiny app locally, you currently must have [RStudio](https://www.rstudio.com/products/rstudio/download/#download) installed.
+From within RStudio, install amlrPinnipeds as described above, and then run the following code in your RStudio console:

 ``` r
 amlrPinnipeds::amlr_pinnipeds_gui()